lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 needed for proxy operation and caching.
 {{Fig-inner-outer}} illustrates this analysis.

-The CoAP protocol arranges the options are sorted into one of 3 classes; each granted a specific type of protection by the protocol:
+The CoAP protocol arranges the options into one of 3 classes; each granted a specific type of protection by the protocol:

  * Class E: Encrypted options moved to the Inner Plaintext,